-Below is the figure of the AC-Link point to point serial interconnect between the STAC9700 and its companion controller.
-All digital audio streams and command/status information are communicated over this AC-Link.
+Below is the figure of the AC-Link point to point serial interconnect between the STAC9744 and its companion controller or advance core logic chipset.
+All digital audio streams and command/status data are communicated over this AC-Link.
 Please refer to the "Digital Interface" section 3 for details.